syncfusion-content/winui-docs/winui/Calendar-DateRange-Picker/Getting-Started.md

 ### Description
-The `Description` support is used to display the content beneath the control and to provide guidance on the input that the control expects.
+The `Description` support is used to display the content beneath the control as well as to provide guidance on the input that the control expects.

 {% tabs %}
 {% highlight xaml %}